discord-unspy/discord-unspy/README.md

 ```
 If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.

+## How to use discord ptb/canary?
+1.go to config.json
+2.change DISCORD_CLIENT_URL to https://ptb.discord.com/app or https://canary.discord.com/app
+3.theres no step 3 lmao

 ## NOTE
 This is just a browser that blocks the ads and potential spyware in Discord, this doesn't actually modify the Discord client itself